peteanderson80/bottom-up-attention/README.md

   USE_NCCL := 1
   ```
 2. Python packages you might not have: `cython`, `python-opencv`, `easydict`
+3. Nvidia's NCCL library which is used for multi-GPU training https://github.com/NVIDIA/nccl
-3. [Optional] MATLAB is required for **official** PASCAL VOC evaluation only.
+4. [Optional] MATLAB is required for **official** PASCAL VOC evaluation only.
 The code now includes unofficial Python evaluation code.

 ### Requirements: hardware